ajryan/JobviteBox/README.md

 ## To-Do

-Accept a function on `jobViteBox` that allows filtering of the jobs.
+Accept a function on `jobviteBox` that allows filtering of the jobs.